Exceptional Children in ECE

 Acquaints students with the exceptional child and his/her family.
 Local resources are explored to understand the referral process for children, birth to 5 years of age.
 Explores typical and atypical development and common delays and disabilities in all domains of child development.
 Includes discussion about teaching methods and strategies that are adapted or modified to meet individual child needs.
 Three hours of supervised weekly field placement required.

-1. Understand laws governing the education of children with special needs.
+1. Explain laws governing the education of children with special needs.

-3. Examine the impact of special needs in a child a on family development and function.
+3. Examine the impact of special needs in a child on family development and function.

-4. Understand the impact of special needs on the education, health, and safety of a child.
+4. Explain the impact of special needs on the education, health, and safety of a child.

 5. Analyze the impact of special needs in children on the community.

 6. Review different theories on best practice for educating young children with diverse abilities.

 1. Course introduction and overview of learning outcomes